lorrli274/next/README.md

 ## Lesson Types
 Throughout the issues, you will see several lesson types referenced.
 They are listed below:

-* Exercise: Hands-on lab designed to teach new material
+* Lesson: Live environment with instruction content for new materials
-* Project: Opportunity for students to work on their own
+* Exercise: Hands-on, guided implementation of concepts
-* Assessment: A technical challenge with live tests
+* Project: Open-ended opportunities for students to work on their own
-* Walkthrough: Live coding snippets to practice with
+* Assessment: Technical challenge with live tests
-* Quiz: A quiz to test students retained knowledge
+* Quiz: Multiple/single choice quiz to test students retained knowledge
 * Reading: Some static content, written in Markdown

-All courses should include at least several hands-on exercises, projects, and / or assessments.
-These materials are powered by [Codevolve](https://www.codevolve.com).
+All courses will ideally include at least several hands-on exercises, projects, and/or assessments.
+These material types are powered by [Codevolve](https://www.codevolve.com).

 ## I Want To...